MY TOP 5 TIPS FOR A MINDFUL MORNING

 2. Enjoy your favorite beverage

 For me it’s Earl Grey or English Breakfast.
 For my husband it’s super strong, dark, black coffee.
 For others it’s hot water with lemon.
 In the summer when I don’t drink warm morning beverages, it’s Pink Dragonfruit Smoothie, pictured at the top of this post.
 When I feel a cold coming on, it’s my Turmeric Almond Mylk Latte, recipe pictured below.
 It’s not so much the beverage itself, it’s how you enjoy it.
 If you drink it carelessly, it’s kind of as if it never happened.
 Sit, don’t stand.
-Look out the window (like that annoying girl) or close your eyes and enjoy the aromas.
+Look out the window or close your eyes and enjoy the aromas.

 I stir the above ingredients with a small wire whisk.